mtalyat/Computer-Human-Interface-Scripting-Language/README.md

 ### Example
     Capture screen.
-    Save screen to "screen.png".
-    Load windows from "windows.png".
+    Load windowsIcon from "windows.png".
-    Find match by windows in screen.
+    Find match by windowsIcon in screen.
     Draw match on screen.
     Save screen to "found_it.png".
     Print "Found it!".